-The Bank has a process for assessing its overall Capital Adequacy in relation to its risk profile and the process provides an assurance that the Bank has adequate capital to support all risks in its business and an appropriate capital buffer based on its business profile.
+The Bank has a process for assessing its overall Capital Adequacy in relation to its risk profile, economic environment, regulatory requirement and the process provides an assurance that the Bank has adequate capital to support all risks in its business and an appropriate capital buffer based on its business profile.
 The Bank has a policy to maintain capital to take care of the future growth in business so that the minimum capital required is maintained on continuous basis.